All Products

 FAQ

-You cannot update the NGINX Ingress controller to a specified version.
+You cannot update the NGINX Ingress controller to a specific version.
 The NGINX Ingress controller is updated progressively and can only be updated to the latest version.
 Once the update is complete, it cannot be rolled back.

 What do I do if pods fail to be created during the verification and release phases?